The Mixos manual

 The lit, navigable model.

-The channel strip beneath the viewport switches what you are looking at: the full PBR shade, or a single channel — Base Color, Normal, Height, Roughness, Metallic or Opacity — on its own.
+The channel strip beneath the viewport switches what you are looking at: the full PBR shade, or a single channel — Base Color, Normal, Height, Roughness or Metallic — on its own (keys 1–5; 0 returns to the full view).
+Any opt-in channels a layer has switched on (Emissive, Opacity, Transmission) join the strip too.
 It is a preview only and never paints; use it to inspect exactly what a map contains.

 Full PBR